 Pickle is a serialization/deserialization module located within the standard Python library.
 For those unfamiliar with serialization/deserialization; it is a way of converting objects and data structures to files or databases so that they can be reconstructed later (possibly in a different environment).
 This process is called serialization and deserialization, but in Python, it is instead called pickling and unpickling.
 The key thing to note is pickle pickle does not perform any “security checks” on the data that is being unpicked.

 Warning The pickle module is not secure against erroneous or maliciously constructed data.
 Never unpickle data received from an untrusted or unauthenticated source.

-Consider the following function which is responsible for handling POST request data sent to
+To demonstrate why this can be problematic, consider the following function responsible for handling POST request data sent to

 import cPickle import base64 ... @app.route("/newpost", methods=["POST"]) def newpost(): picklestr = base64.urlsafe_b64decode(request.data) postObj = pickle.loads(picklestr) return "POST RECEIVED: " + postObj['Subject'] ...

 The function will attempt to decode POST data base64 and unpickle whatever is in the base64 with

 pickle.loads().
 Since pickle does not care for what is contained inside the object prior to unpickling, an attacker may simply construct a malicious pickle and feed it to the function which processes it, granting RCE in return.